CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 ## minimal Smart Pledge enrollment

-A manufacturer who has not built-in any restrictions on the identity that the smartpledge that enrolls MAY return the same self-signed certificate that the smartpledge used to connect with.
+A manufacturer who has not built-in any restrictions on the identity that the smarkaklink uses, MAY return the same self-signed certificate that the smartpledge used to connect with.

 # Threat Analysis